 - Provide a letter/communication to family members/residents outlining the guidelines.
 Communicate to team members around visits and expectations.
-Share the Family/Visits Guidelines documents. - Communicate passive screening requirements upon entry to the community. - Visitors will conduct passive screening for signs and symptoms of illness, including COVID-19, prior to every visit and are asked not to visit if unwell.
+Share the Family/Visits Guidelines documents. - Communicate medical masking and active screening requirements upon entry to the community. - Maintain the medical mask in place when moving through the community and in common spaces.
+The medical mask can only be removed when in the resident room or designated space when others are not around. - Visitors will conduct active screening for signs and symptoms of illness, including COVID-19, prior to every visit and are asked not to visit if unwell.
 Exceptions for circumstances related to compassionate care such as end-of-life care will be considered on an individual case by case basis. - The visitor must conduct hand hygiene, follow respiratory etiquette and comply with infection prevention and control measures. - Conduct an assessment with resident/substitute decision maker for the designation of essential visitors.
 Use applicable health authority tools provided to document the assessment and retain on the resident health record. - Visitation of pets will be determined on a case by case basis to support the wellbeing of the resident. - Refrain from moving additional furnishing such as chairs from dining and lounge spaces into resident rooms. - Visitors may bring the resident to a designated outdoor area on the resident's neighbourhood. - If a visitor or the resident requires assistance during the in room visit, the visitor is encouraged to use the call bell to alert the clinical team. - Residents must follow the provincial directives and health authority guidelines when on outings, avoid crowds and adhering to infection prevention and control practices.